adiwg/mdEditor-doc/getting-started/edit-panel-section/edit-window/edit-window-buttons.md

   * The Edit Window title has changed to indicate you are now editing a citation.
   * The Fast Scroll buttons have changes to reflect the panels on the Citation Edit Window rather than the 'Main' Edit Window.
-  * The Citation 'Title' is the same as the metadata record title.
-Yes, these two are the identical and will be kept in sync.
-Changing one will always change the other.
   * There is new button in the 'Record Management' section of the 'Secondary Sidebar', "Back to Main".

 {% hint style='working' %}